ravendb/docs/Documentation/5.4/Raven.Documentation.Pages/client-api/session/how-to/defer-operations.python.markdown

 {NOTE: }

-* `Defer` allows you to register server commands via the session.
+* The `defer` method allows you to register server commands via the session.

-* All the deferred requests will be stored in the session and sent to the server in a single batch when SaveChanges is called, along with any other changes/operations made on the session.
+* All the deferred requests will be stored in the session and sent to the server in a single batch when `save_changes` is called, along with any other changes/operations made on the session.
-  Thus, all deferred commands are __executed as part of the session's SaveChanges transaction__.
+  Thus, all deferred commands are **executed as part of the session's `save_changes` transaction**.

 * In this page:
     * [Defer commands example](../../../client-api/session/how-to/defer-operations#defer-commands-example)